jlegatheaux/cnss/README.md

 }
 ```
 The example also illustrates how control algorithms can be used to forward packets.
-Class `EndSystemControl()` implements packet forwarding in a node with one only interface.
-If the interface from which the packet came is the local interface, and the node interface is up, the packet is forwarded to the node interface, i.e. the one that is not the local loop one.
-The node kernel only calls the upcall `forward_packet()` of the control algorithm to forward a packet whose destination is not the local node, thus, it is useless to test if the destination of the packet os not the node itself.
+Class `EndSystemControl` is a control algorithm that implements packet forwarding for a node with one only link (and interface).
+If the interface from which the packet came is the virtual local loop interface, and the node link is up, the packet is forwarded to its interface.
+The node kernel only calls the upcall `forward_packet()` of the control algorithm to forward a packet whose destination is not the local node, thus, it is useless to test if the destination of the packet is not the node itself.

 Whenever it is not possible to forward the packet, for example because the interface is down, the downcall `send()` is still called with `UNKNOWN` as the value of the interface used to forward the packet.
-This allows the node kernel to count dropped packets.
+This allows the kernel of the node to count dropped packets.
 If `tracingOn == true`, the algorithm prints a trace of its execution to help the simulation users to understand what is going on.

-Class `EndSystemControl()` can only adequately forward packets of node using a kind of *default route*, i.e. with one only interface.
-Therefore, during its initialization, it tests this condition to avoid simulation users the trouble of using this control inadequately.
-This method also `returns 0` since this control does not requires the use of periodic clock ticks.
+Class `EndSystemControl` can only adequately forward packets of nodes using a kind of *default route*, i.e. with one only interface.
+Therefore, during its initialization, it tests this condition to avoid simulation users the trouble of using this control algorithm inadequately.
+This method also `returns 0` since the algorithm does not requires the use of periodic clock ticks.

 ```java
 package cnss.lib;